PoisotLab/ms_network_prediction/manuscript.md

 measured either as the relative importance of one species on another or the direct effect of one species on another over a period of time, often in the units of biomass [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
-This differentiates between interactions at the individual level and interactions that are at the population level, and emphasizes the importance of understanding the scaling of interactions from individuals to populations to communities [@Berlow2004IntStr].
 One recurring observation throughout studies of interaction strengths is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
 Knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaRea;